A Platform for Ethnically and Culturally Inspired Music

 + 8 more

 Muzička has a kind of special status on the Slovak traditional music and dance scene.
-It happened to be at the birth of the new movement in Slovak traditional music and dance interpretation in the90-ties.
+It happened to be at the birth of the new movement in Slovak traditional music and dance interpretation in the '90s.
 Young musicians started to reject the previously established kitschy-romantic adaptations of traditional material and decided to dedicate their attention mainly to the study of authentic recordings.
-Muzička presents results of this wave to the broad public.
+Muzička presents the results of this wave to the broad public.
 It is not unusual to see hundreds of people dancing to Muzička's music.
-Every member of Muzička, apart from playing, also sings and singing is an equally important part of its expression.
+Every member of Muzička, apart from playing, also sings, and singing is an equally important part of its expression.
 On top of this, Muzička often cooperates on performances with a small group of excellent dancers.
 Most of Muzička's showcases take place in Slovakia, which still has a very vivid scene of traditional music.
 Muzička performed at all of Slovakia's largest folklore festivals, but also at multi-genre festivals such as Pohoda.
-Muzička also had many successful performances in Hungary, Poland, Czech Republic etc., where they cooperated with some quite famous musicians – e.g. Fono Band (Budapest), Jan Karpiel-Bulecka (Zakopane-Poland).
-Two of Muzička's recordings were nominated for a Slovak version of "Grammy" – Radio Head Awards in the last 4 years.
+Muzička also had many successful performances in Hungary, Poland, the Czech Republic, etc., where they cooperated with some quite famous musicians – e.g., Fonó Band (Budapest), Jan Karpiel-Bułecka (Zakopane-Poland).
+Two of Muzička's recordings were nominated for a Slovak version of the "Grammy" – Radio Head Awards in the last 4 years.